Date: 24-27 February 2016

 3

-Baan Thai Charean, Baan Na Kham, Baan Nong Pling, and Baan Kud Takap
+Thai Charean, Baan Na Kham, Baan Nong Pling, and Baan Kud Takap

 8